-In the case of foreign executors or administrators, a consular officer of the United States >\ or a notary public from a member country to the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents must< authenticate the signature of the foreign officer attesting to the papers submitted as proof of authority. >If documents are authenticated by a notary public in a member country an apostille must be used.
-See MPEP § 602.04.< Unusual situations may be referred to the Office of the >Assistant Commissioner for Patent<\.
+In the case of foreign executors or administrators, a consular officer of the United States may authenticate the signature of the foreign officer attesting to the papers submitted as proof of authority.
+Unusual situations may be referred to the Office of the Solicitor.